Flat from anti-de Sitter: The Carrollian Cotton tensors in three dimensions

 \section{The Carrollian Cotton tensors in three dimensions}

 The Cotton tensor introduced in Sec. \ref{ESMNU} can be decomposed in terms of Carrollian descendants, which obey Carrollian identities resulting from \eqref{C-cons}.
 In Papapetrou--Randers' frame and for vanishing $\xi_{ab}$ a thorough exhibition is available in App.
 C of \cite{Mittal:2022ywl}.
+The Carrollian Cotton tensor will be investigated from a more general viewpoint in \cite{MOPRS}.
 Here we will summarize its properties in Cartan' frame with $\xi_{ab}\neq0$.
 Prior to this presentation we need to spend some time on $d=2$.

 In three boundary spacetime dimensions, we pointed out that given a congruence $\text{u}$, a transverse Hodge duality can be designed mapping transverse vectors to transverse vectors and symmetric, traceless and transverse two-tensors onto similar objects, Eqs. \eqref{eta2}, \eqref{eta2contr}, \eqref{eta2dualv}, \eqref{eta2dualw}.
 This procedure is readily extended to a Carroll structure $\mathscr{M}= \mathbb{R} \times \mathscr{S}$ and the duality coincides with the Hodge duality in the $2$-dimensional basis $\mathscr{S}$: Carrollian vectors are mapped onto Carrollian vectors and Carrollian symmetric and traceless two-tensors onto the same class.
 In the relativistic Cartan frame we use here the antisymmetric pseudo-tensor is $\epsilon_{ABC}$ or $\epsilon^{ABC}$ with $\epsilon_{\hat 0 \hat 1 \hat 2}=-\epsilon^{\hat 0\hat 1\hat 2}=1$, whereas using \eqref{veloform} in \eqref{eta2} we find $\hat \eta_{AB}= - \epsilon_{\hat 0AB}$ so that only $\hat \eta_{ab}$ is non-zero with $\hat \eta_{\hat 1\hat 2}=-1$.
 We adopt this convention for the Carrollian object, without introducing any further symbol.
 Now \eqref{eta2contr} translates into